 K= constant

-When the armature current flows, the armature inductance opposes the flow of the current.
-The voltage of the opposite polarity to applied voltage(V) is induced in the armature to impede the armature current.
+When the armature current flows, the armature inductance opposes it.
+To impede the armature current, the voltage of the opposite polarity to the applied voltage(V) is induced in the armature.
 The voltage induced in the armature is known as the back EMF(Eb).

 V+Ia(Ra+Rf)+Eb=0 ———–(2)